aws-cloudformation/cfn-lint/docs/customize_specifications.md

 ## Customize specifications
 The linter follows the [CloudFormation specifications](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html) by default.
 However, for your use case specific requirements might exist.
 For example, within your organisation it might be mandatory to use [Tagging](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/).

-The linter provides the possibility to implement these customzsed specifications using the `--override-spec` argument.
+The linter provides the possibility to implement these customized specifications using the `--override-spec` argument.
 This argument should pass a (JSON) file in the same format as the [Specification](/src/cfnlint/data) files, this file is then merged into the Regional specification files that are used to process all the linting rules.

 This makes it easy to apply your our rules on top of the CloudFormation rules without having to write your own checks in Python and use the power of the linter itself with a single file!